Around 46% of small businesses in the United States don’t track inventory or use a manual method. Now don’t do that.

 - Time-consuming- the perpetual inventory system cannot be maintained manually since it entails continuous tracking of inventory.
 Since each inventory must be recorded right away, it keeps managers constantly on their toes about syncing inventory on the system.

 - Discrepancies can always arise- continuous tracking of inventory seems a good strategy in general but what if there are errors while updating inventory count.
-Since there is no place for regular physical inventory counting in the continuous system, there can be a possibility where inventory levels in the system may differ from actual inventory in the warehouse.
+Since there is no place for regular physical inventory counting in the perpetual inventory system, there can be a possibility where inventory levels in the system may differ from actual inventory in the warehouse.

 - Expensive for small businesses- small businesses may feel that a perpetual inventory system might require investing in an inventory management software, IT setup and other specialized equipment.
 An additional expense includes training employees on how to operate them.